ding2/ding2/docs/provider_integrations.md

 * Title
 * Type

-It must be possible to search for items in the catalog based on a query containing multiple joined subqueries.
+It must be possible to search for materials in the catalog based on a query containing multiple joined subqueries.
 Results must satisfy all subqueries (AND correlation).

-It must be possible to divide a search result into subsets e.g. by specifying an offset and a number of items requested.
+It must be possible to divide a search result into subsets such as by specifying an offset and a number of items requested.
+Example: Return 10 items starting from number 30.

 Items in the search result must be in an order which is meaningful to the query.
-It should be possible to specify one or more orders when executing a search.
+It should be possible to specify one or more sorting methods when executing a search.
+Example: Sort results by publication year with the newest materials first.

-It must be possible to retrieve an item based on the id of said item.
-It should be possible to retrieve multiple items in a single request by providing multiple ids.
+It must be possible to retrieve an item based on the ID of said item.
+It should be possible to retrieve multiple items in a single request by providing multiple IDs.

-It must be possible to exclude items from a search result based on their id.
+It must be possible to exclude items from a search result based on their ID.

 It should be possible to retrieve facets and terms for a search result.
 Each term must include a count of how many items it refers to within the result.

 It should be possible to provide suggestions for queries based on a partial query.
 An example of a use case for this is autocompletion.

-It may be possible to group items within search results into collections e.g. different revisions or volumes of an item are shown as a single search result.
+It may be possible to group items within search results into collections e.g. different editions or volumes of an item are shown as a single search result.

 It may be possible to perform a fuzzy search which includes results which do not match the query fully but are still deemed relevant.